 What is GDPR and how does it affect a network environment?

-GDPR Compliance for IT and Network Management TeamsCommon questions related to GDPR for IT and data security teams include:
+Common questions related to GDPR compliance for IT infrastructure and data security teams include:

-• How can the transparency of the network and IT infrastructure be guaranteed?
+- How can the transparency of the network and IT infrastructure be guaranteed?

-• What documentation is required for GDPR?
+- What documentation is required for GDPR compliance?

 The goal of the GDPR is to unify the statutory standards within the EU and increase data protection in the countries of the EU.
 EU citizens must give their express consent to the processing of their personal data.
-In addition, they have the right to have this information deleted if it is no longer needed for the purpose for which it was collected, or if the consent is withdrawn.
-The type of the data and the duration of time for which it is stored must be clearly understandable for individuals.
+In addition, data subjects have the right to have this information deleted if it is no longer needed for the purpose for which it was collected, or if the consent is withdrawn.
+The type of data and the duration of time for which it is stored must be clearly understandable for individuals.
 Furthermore, companies that record and use personal data must be able to prove that they have consent for the data to be processed.

 It should also be noted that although the GDPR is a regulation for the countries of the EU, it also applies to all companies worldwide that offer goods or services in the EU as well as to those who have European employees and therefore record, process, and store the data of EU citizens.